RENYO at a glance

 Authentic inquiry is an intervention designed to build personally relevant knowledge which is useful in education.
 The personally relevant topic is identified by the learner, enabling greater opportunity to connect with the learning process.
 This is done by taking the learners’ interest through their own narratives and stories (personal) and navigating this towards the production of an ‘artefact’ such as a piece of art, poster or other product that has some external educational value (public).
 In so doing, there is a connecting of the personal to the public.
 This intervention has been shown to be effective in re-engaging disengaged learners in both the UK and Australia.

+The project is supported by a digital infrastructure which facilitates learners’ journeys (both education staff and young offenders).
 The digital infrastructure and its associated tools, enable users to assess progress along their journey, and areas of focus for them as learners.
 The infrastructure includes a repository for online educational resources and a community of practice for both learners and educators (trainers and education staff).
+What RENYO aims to do

 This project has the following objectives: